ovh/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-sg.md

 ---
-title: "Using an EV SSL certificate for your website"
+title: "Web Hosting: activating an EV SSL certificate"
 excerpt: "Find out how to order and install an EV SSL certificate for an OVHcloud web hosting plan"
-updated: 2023-06-12
+updated: 2024-10-10
 ---

 ## Objective